Dear Friends,

 One of the best ways to get to know us, and to understand the dynamics of cohousing, is to attend one of our meetings.
 Full Circle meetings happen about every four weeks, rotating among Saturday and Sunday mornings and afternoons and some weekday evenings.

-We maintain a waiting list to purchase homes.
-There are a number of steps you must take to get on the list.
-We are always open to having new people on our waiting list, and people who are on it and are ready to buy often get a house, with a little patience.
+We maintain a list of people interested in purchasing homes.
+There are a number of steps you must take to get on the list, which we call our “wait pool.”
+We are always open to having new people in our wait pool, and people who are in it get early notification of houses going on the market.
 Our occasional rentals are arranged by individual home owners.

 We are 32 households, from single people to families of 7.
 As members, we number roughly 55 adults and 16 children.
 Associate members (nearby neighbors who are an active part of our neighborhood) also contribute greatly.
 We strive for diversity, and we have diversity in terms of age, sexual orientation, religious background, and, to some extent, class and race.
 We are hoping, always, for more diversity.
-The main floor of the Common House is wheelchair accessible, but otherwise we are not well designed for people with disabilities.
+The main floor of the Common House is wheelchair accessible, and some of our homes have some accommodations for people with disabilities.

 The web site www.cohousing.org provides detailed information about the history of cohousing and about cohousing communities across the country.